xonixx/xonixx.github.io/bilingual_books.md

 ![](bilingual_books1.png)

-### 4. Generate final bilingual book PDF
+### 4. Generate the final bilingual book PDF

-To do so just open the combined PDF in Google Chrome and Print.
+To do so just open the combined PDF in Google Chrome and hit Print.

-The key point here is to use *Pages per sheet: 2* here.
+The key point here is to use *Pages per sheet: 2* setting.

 ![](bilingual_books2.png)

 ### 5. Profit!

-Now you can just print the final PDF to paper or put it on your Kindle.
+Now you can just print the final PDF on paper or put it to your Kindle.
 Enjoy your bilingual book!

 ![](bilingual_books3.png)